 - any of a genus (Valeriana) of plants of the valerian family, with clusters or spikes of white, pink, red, or purplish flowers

-- a drug made from the dried rhizomes and roots of the garden heliotrope, formerly used as a sedative and antispasmodic
+- a drug made from the dried rhizomes and roots of the garden heliotrope: used, esp. formerly, as a sedative and antispasmodic

-- A plant of the genus Valeriana, especially V. officinalis, native to Eurasia and widely cultivated for its small, fragrant, white to pink or lavender flowers and for use in medicine.
+- Any of several plants of the family Valerianaceae, especially Valeriana officinalis, native to Eurasia and widely cultivated for its small, fragrant, white to pink or lavender flowers and for use in medicine.

-- The dried rhizomes of this plant, used medicinally as a sedative.
+- The dried rhizomes of Valeriana officinalis, used medicinally as a sedative.

 Origin of valerianMiddle English from Old French valeriane from Medieval Latin valeriāna probably from feminine of LatinValeriānus , of Valeria, Roman province where the plant originated

 Originally Publius Licinius Valerianus.
 Died c.
 AD 260